Philosophy of mind: Cognitive science

 Cognitive science is the interdisciplinary scientific study of the mind and its processes.
 It examines what cognition is, what it does, and how it works.
 It includes research on intelligence and behavior, especially focusing on how information is represented, processed, and transformed (in faculties such as perception, language, memory, reasoning, and emotion) within nervous systems (human or other animals) and machines (e.g. computers).
 Cognitive science consists of multiple research disciplines, including psychology, artificial intelligence, philosophy, neuroscience, linguistics, anthropology, sociology, and education.
 It spans many levels of analysis, from low-level learning and decision mechanisms to high-level logic and planning; from neural circuitry to modular brain organization.
 Over the years, cognitive science has evolved from a representational and information processing approach to explaining the mind to embrace an embodied perspective of it.
 Accordingly, bodily processes play a significant role in the acquisition, development, and shaping of cognitive capabilities.
 For instance, Rowlands (2012) argues that cognition is enactive, embodied, embedded, affective and (potentially) extended.
 The position is taken that the "classical sandwich" of cognition sandwiched between perception and action is artificial; cognition has to be seen as a product of a strongly coupled interaction that cannot be divided this way.

 Near-death research

 In the field of near-death research, the following phenomenon, among others, occurs: For example, during some brain operations the brain is artificially and measurably deactivated.
-Nevertheless, some patients report during this phase that they have perceived what is happening in their surroundings, i.e. that they have had consciousness.
+Nevertheless, some patients report during this phase that they have perceived what is happening in their surroundings, that is, that they have had consciousness.
 Patients also report experiences during a cardiac arrest.
-There is the following problem: As soon as the brain is no longer supplied with blood and thus with oxygen after a cardiac arrest, the brain ceases its normal operation after about 15 seconds, i.e. the brain falls into a state of unconsciousness.
+There is the following problem: As soon as the brain is no longer supplied with blood and thus with oxygen after a cardiac arrest, the brain ceases its normal operation after about 15 seconds, that is, the brain falls into a state of unconsciousness.